fearphage/JsTestNode/README.md

 There should be a button that says "Capture" on the page that just loaded.

 After the test page loads, you can minimize the browser, because you don't need to do anything else there.

 ### 3. Repeat for all browsers you want to run tests on

 If you want to automate starting all these browsers, you can change your `start.sh` to look something like this

     #!/usr/bin/bash
-    node /path/to/jstestdriver.js $1 /path/to/browser /some/other/browser
+    node /path/to/jstestnode.js $1 /path/to/browser /some/other/browser

 ## Setup and run tests

 So you've set up a server, you've captured some browsers, and now you're ready to run your test suite on them.

-If you have Node installed on your computer (and you've installed the `jstestdriver` package) you can use that, or you can use the bash script (see step 3).
+If you have Node installed on your computer (and you've downloaded JsTestNode) you can use that, or you can use the bash script (see below).

 ### Create a configuration file